 - Best For: Enterprises and teams that prioritize high-end data visualization and user-friendly exploration.

-- Strengths: Unparalleled interactive visualization capabilities, a very active and supportive user community, and flexible deployment options (cloud or on-premises).
+- Strengths: Unparalleled interactive visualization capabilities, a very active and supportive user community (over 1 million members), and flexible deployment options (cloud or on-premises).

 - Weaknesses: The total cost of ownership can be high, particularly for larger teams, as a Creator license is required for each deployment.
 The learning curve for advanced functions can be steeper than it first appears.